+Keywords:……..?

 1. INTRODUCTION

 Throughout history, teaching and learning have been used to explore the depth of knowledge inherent in nature, significantly impacting learners' psychological well-being.
 In the past centuries, educators used imitation and indoctrination to teach, causing the mind to wander and drawing learners' attention to abstract contents, thereby widening the gap between the learners and society.
 In recent times, different strategies have been used in teaching to promote active learning and participation of learners through procedures that set paces for utilisation of verified knowledge for learners’ benefits as well as for transformation of the society at large.
 Historically, one-sided stereotypes in education hindered student engagement, stifling progressive trends in knowledge utilization, as all teaching activities revolving around the Face-to-face learning used to be the norm (Demirkol, 2022), but in recent times, particularly in the last ten years, online teaching has supplanted face-to-face environments, enabling learners to learn without the limitations of physical barriers and a shortage of educational instructional materials.
 This combination of both face-to-face and online learning environment is referred to as blended learning.
 This has boosted the quality of education as a result of the advent of Information and Communication Technology (ICT).
 This is supported by the argument of Bahri (2020) in his explanation that the advent of information and communication technology (ICT) has helped the process of education tremendously.
 Combining face-to-face learning with online learning is a significant process that decolonizes information, accelerates learning, and advances global perspectives and sustainable development goals.
 The implementation of blended learning has the potential to establish a conducive and all-encompassing educational setting, fostering the academic and emotional growth of students.